 II.
 Statutory Framework for Airport Privatization

 The legal authority for airport privatization in the United States is not a general principle but rather a specific grant of authority provided by federal legislation.
-Airports cannot unilaterally privatize their operations; airports operate within a federally-defined framework that contains specific requirements, restrictions, and conditions.
-ReSoften to advisory tone, e.g., "Readers may wish to consider this statutory framework when evaluating privatization op
+Full privatization requires legislative authorization and is not available to draft note, but "airports operate within a federally-defined framework that contains specific requirements" "airports may evaluate the framework", e.g., "Readers may wish to consider this framework when evaluating privatization op

 A. 49 U.S.C. § 47134: The Airport Privatization Pilot Program